Which stone is best for pregnancy?

 • Vaginal bleeding, even light

-• Unusual abdominal pain or premature contractions
+• Unusual abdominal pain or early contractions

-• Fever, persistent headaches, vision disturbances
+• Fever, persistent headaches, vision problems

 • Significant edema, especially in the face or hands

-• Deep sadness or dark thoughts; this is a real emergency, please talk about it
+• Deep sadness or dark thoughts – this is a real emergency, please talk about it

-Can stones be used safely during pregnancy?
+Can stones be used during pregnancy without risk?

 Which stone to give for a birth or baby shower?